 - a). what trainings are applicable to Board members? - b).
 How do business Board members contribute to workforce development in your region? - c).
-How does your Board support the business services in the career center - d). to what extent does inter-/intra-Board collaboration result in positive outcomes for job-seekers and businesses?
+How does your Board support the business services in the career centers

-First and foremost, we are workforce analysts developing, disseminating and understanding our current labor market and economic information and trends.
+First and foremost we are workforce analysts developing, disseminating and understanding our current labor market and economic information and trends.
 Information about jobs and career pathways, described in accessible ways, is a critical function of our board.
 These are other ways and roles we play.